wishful-project/manifests/README.md

         #install all dependencies (if all needed)
         pip install -U -r ./.repo/manifests/requirements.txt

+        #deactivate virtual environment (if you need to exit)
+        deactivate

+- Run example:

         #run example controller
         #to enable debug mode run with parameter -v
         cd ./examples/simple